- Backend

 Add user to organization

-# auth object somes from init_base_auth
+# auth object comes from init_base_auth

 auth.add_user_to_org(user_id, org_id, role)

-org_id | The org’s ID |
+The org’s ID

-role | The role of the user in that organization, e.g. Admin |
+The role of the user in that organization, e.g. Admin

 Successful response: